PrestaShop/prestashop.github.io/news/_posts/2021-04-06-we-decided-to-use-typescript.md

 - Stylelint is used to lint our SCSS files, including the UIKit files.
 - PHPStan, CSFixer...

 PHP recent works are also strictly typed.
-This is mainly why we wants to strictly type the JavaScript side!
+This is mainly why we want to strictly type the JavaScript side!

 ## What's the benefits ?

-We already seen some benefits about strictly typing PHP, it provide a robust codebase and avoid a lot of bugs by spotting these really early.
+We've already seen some benefits about strictly typing PHP, it provides a robust codebase and avoids a lot of bugs by spotting these really early.
 This will provide us a safe development way and increase our confidence about what we're still building.

 It also make the code way more self-expressive, which means that our codebase will be more friendly to new developers and contributors.